Solange Knowles Deletes Controversial Tweet Targeting Grammys

 — TheShadeRoom (@TheShadeRoom) February 14, 2017

-Salonge believed that her sister deserved the award
+Solange believed that her sister deserved the award

-Salonge seems to have been throwing a fit on the social media platform because her sister did not win the award despite having one of the most successful albums of 2016.
-Beyonce’s album “Lemonade” was considered one of her greatest masterpieces and many people like the Knowles sister thought that she would nab the award.
+Solange seems to have been throwing a fit on the social media platform because her sister did not win the award despite having one of the most successful albums of 2016.
+Beyonce’s album Lemonade was considered one of her greatest masterpieces and many people like the Knowles sister thought that she would nab the award.

-Beyonce received a whopping 9 Grammy nominations courtesy of her album “Lemonade,” but unfortunately she did not manage to scoop the album of the year award as most people expected.
+Beyonce received a whopping nine Grammy nominations courtesy of her album Lemonade, but unfortunately she did not manage to scoop the Album of the Year award as most people expected.

 The deleted tweets

-It is not clear why Salonge deleted her tweets about the Grammys.
+It is not clear why Solange deleted her tweets about the Grammys.
 She is not the first celebrity to bring up the issue.
-Celebrities such as Justin Bieber, Kanye West, and Frank Ocean have also boycotted the Grammys especially due to its cultural bias.
-However, one might have been deleted because the facts were wrong especially regarding the number of black people that have won Grammy awards for Album of the year category.
-Herbie Hancock, Ray Charles, Outcast and Lauryn Hill have all been awarded in the category in the last 20 years.
+Celebrities such as Justin Bieber, Kanye West, and Frank Ocean have also boycotted the Grammys especially due to its alleged cultural bias.
+However, one might have been deleted because the facts were wrong especially regarding the number of black people that have won Grammy awards for Album of the Year category.
+Herbie Hancock, Ray Charles, OutKast, and Lauryn Hill have all been awarded in the category in the last 20 years.

-Perhaps Salonge felt that she might have also taken things too far with the tweets bashing the Grammys.
-She gave a shout out to Frank Ocean in one of her tweets, thus suggesting that she also intended to start boycotting the Grammys.
+Perhaps Solange felt that she might have also taken things too far with the tweets bashing the Grammys.
+She gave a shout-out to Frank Ocean in one of her tweets, thus suggesting that she also intended to start boycotting the Grammys.

-The award for album of the year was given to British heartthrob Adele, courtesy of her Album “25.”
-The British singer even paid tribute to Beyonce in her acceptance speech saying that the “Lemonade” singer should have been the one to take the award home.
+The award for Album of the Year was given to British singer Adele, courtesy of her Album 25.
+The British singer even paid tribute to Beyonce in her acceptance speech saying that the Lemonade singer should have been the one to take the award home.

 “I can’t possibly accept this award, and I’m very humbled, and I’m very grateful and gracious,” Adele stated while on the stage at the awards show.